frePPLe/frepple/doc/user-interface/plan-analysis/problem-report.rst

 * **Buffer**:

-  * | **material excess**:
-    | A buffer is carrying too much material during a certain period of time.

   * | **material shortage**:
     | A buffer is having a material shortage during a certain period of time.

   * | **invalid data**:
     | Flagged when a buffer has no ways of replenishment or too many.

 * **Operation**: